-Alison Rose is the Chief Executive of the Royal Bank of Scotland’s Corporate, Commercial and Private Banking business and a member of the RBS Executive Committee.
-She leads over 10,000 people and is accountable for market-leading brands such as Coutts and Lombard.
-She has worked at RBS for over 20 years and prior to her current role, was Head of Europe, Middle East and Africa, Markets & International Banking.
-Previously shortlisted for the “Most Influential Woman in Investment Banking” award by Financial News, Ms Rose is a passionate supporter of diversity and executive sponsor for the bank’s employee-led networks.
-She also champions NatWest’s Entrepreneur Accelerator programme, an innovative initiative supporting start-up businesses across the UK.
+Alison Rose is the Chief Executive of RBS’s Corporate, Commercial & Private Banking business and joined the Coutts Board in 2015.
+She is a member of the RBS Executive Committee, leading over 16,000 people and accountable for market-leading brands such as Coutts and Lombard.
+She has worked at RBS for over 20 years.
+Prior to her current role, she was Head of Europe, Middle East and Africa, Markets & International Banking.
+Previous roles with RBS include Head of EMEA Corporate Coverage & Client Management, Head of Non-investment Grade Origination and Head of Leveraged Finance for the UK and Europe.
+Previously shortlisted for the “most influential woman in investment banking” award by Financial News, Mr Rose is a supporter of diversity and is executive sponsor for the bank’s employee-led networks.
+She also champions RBS’s partnership with Entrepreneurial Spark, an innovative initiative that is supporting start-up businesses across the UK.

 Benjamin Weigert has been Director General of Financial Stability since 2016, having joined the Deutsche Bundesbank a year previously.
 Between 2009 and 2015, he worked at the German Council of Economic Experts, latterly as Secretary General of the Council.
 He received his PhD from the University of Konstanz in International Economics and completed the doctoral program “Quantitative Economics and Finance” in 2007, having worked for the Chair of International Economics in Giessen from 2004 to 2007 and before that as a research assistant for the Chair of Economic Theory in Konstanz.
 He began his career at Deloitte, having gained a degree in Economics from the Technical University of Dresden with a focus on International Economics, Managerial Economics and Econometrics.